Luis Garcia Player Props: Nationals vs. Marlins

 Marlins Pitching Rankings

-- Marlins pitchers combine to give up 74 total home runs at a clip of 1.1 per game (to rank 13th in the league).
+- Marlins pitchers combine to surrender 75 total home runs at a clip of 1.1 per game (to rank 13th in baseball).

-- Alcantara gets the start for the Marlins, his 14th of the season.
-He is 2-5 with a 4.86 ERA and 71 strikeouts in 83 1/3 innings pitched.
+- Garrett gets the start for the Marlins, his 13th of the season.
+He is 2-2 with a 4.10 ERA and 69 strikeouts in 63 2/3 innings pitched.

-- In his last time out on Saturday, the right-hander tossed seven innings against the Chicago White Sox, allowing one earned run while surrendering three hits.
+- The left-hander last pitched on Sunday against the Chicago White Sox, when he threw 5 1/3 scoreless innings while giving up three hits.

+- In 13 games this season, the 25-year-old has a 4.10 ERA and 9.8 strikeouts per nine innings, while allowing a batting average of .266 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.